What Are the Different Credit Score Ranges?

 What Are the Credit Score Ranges?

-The overall credit score ranges vary depending on the type of credit score:
+Credit score ranges vary depending on the type of credit score.

 Learn more >> Why Do I Have So Many Credit Scores?

-Creditors often break the credit score range into smaller groupings.
+Creditors often break a given credit score range into smaller groupings.
 These can be helpful for creating general categories for evaluating applicants and managing customers' accounts.
-Creditors can set their own groupings, but FICO also shares some general credit score ranges and definitions.
+Creditors can set their own groupings, but FICO and VantageScore also have general credit score ranges and definitions.
+Below are the ranges for FICO® Scores, used by 90% of top lenders.

 Poor Credit: 300 to 579